 We collaborate with bespoke A-list teams of bold creatives, communicators and strategists, unafraid to make complex subjects understandable.

 Our diverse slate of scripted and non-scripted content spans feature films and documentaries, returning high-end television drama, and cutting-edge digital projects.

-These are united by their strong authorial voice and point of view, and include a female-led heightened genre feature film set on Corfu, a short-form eco-crime detective series starring Bollywood megastar Amitabh Bachchan, and an ambitious cli-fi conspiracy thriller television series.
+These are united by their strong authorial voice and point of view, and include a female-led heightened genre feature film set on Corfu, an eco-crime thriller written by Piyush Gupta and an ambitious anthology series on the creators of denialism.

 Our team benefits from decades of leadership and expertise in our respective fields, from the creative economy to constructive diplomacy.